raspberrypilearning/comic-character/en/step_7.md

 --- /collapse ---

-If the user's local storage preference is already set to "lightMode", then you will need to ensure that the light mode selector is added to the HTML element.
+If the user's local storage preference is already set to "lightMode", then you need to ensure that the light mode selector is added to the HTML element.

 You can use the `.toggle` function from the `classList` property to achieve this.

 --- task ---

-Add the `.toggle` function from the `classList` property onto the variable storing the HTML element attribute.
+Add the `.toggle` function from the `classList` property onto the variable holding the HTML element attribute.

 --- code ---
 ---